ertugruldmr/BikeSharingCountRegression/readme.md

 #### __(A) Dependencies__:
   -  There is a third-parth installation which is kaggle dataset api, just follow the study codes it will be handled.
 The libraries which already installed on the environment are enough.
 You can create an environment via env/requirements.txt.
 Create a virtual environment then use hte following code.
 It is enough to satisfy the requirements for runing the study.ipynb which training pipeline.
 #### __(B) Dataset__:

-  - Downloading the [__Black Friday Dataset__](https://www.kaggle.com/datasets/sdolezel/black-friday) via kaggle dataset api from kaggle platform.
-The dataset has 550068 records.
-There are 12 features which are 8 categorical and 4 numerical typed.
+  - Downloading the [Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset) via kaggle dataset api from kaggle platform.
+The dataset has 17379 records.
+There are 17 features which are 8 categorical and 9 numerical typed.
 For more info such as histograms and etc... you can look the '(D) Exploratory Data Analysis' chapter.
 #### __(C) Pre-processing__:
   - The processes are below:
     - Preparing the dtypes such as casting the object type to categorical type.
     - Missing value processes: Finding the missing values and handled the missing value via dropping or imputation.
     - Outlier analysis processes: uses  both visual and IQR calculation apporachs.
 According to IQR approach, detected statistically significant outliers are handled using boundary value casting assignment method.
 (There was no outlier value as statistically significant)
       <div style="text-align: center;">
           <img src="docs/images/outliers.png" style="width: 600px; height: 150px;">
       </div>